 - Callanwolde Fine Arts Center, Atlanta, Georgia

-- Juriored Show: Mardi Gras for the Arts, Atlanta, Georgia
+- Juried Show: Mardi Gras for the Arts, Atlanta, Georgia

-- Juriored Show: The Georgia Artist Show, Atlanta, Georgia
+- Juried Show: The Georgia Artist Show, Atlanta, Georgia

-- Juriored Show: The Madiso Morgan Cultural Center: Heritage, Natural & Cultural.
+- Juried Show: The Madison-Morgan Cultural Center: Heritage, Natural & Cultural.
 Madison, Georgia

 - Solo Exhibit: The Madison Artist Guild, First Friday Show, Madison, Georgia

-- Solo Exhibit: The Golden Isle Art & Humanities, Brunswick, Georgia
+- The Ritz Theater: The Golden Isle Art & Humanities, Brunswick, Georgia, Solo Exhibit, August 3 – September 30, 2012

 - Georgia Public Broadcasting (GPTV) recently filmed paintings of Chris Cook for an “Interstitial” on the award winning, one hour TV Show